yortem/articles-summerizer/Readme.md

 3.  **Save Your Settings**:
     *   Paste your Google Gemini API key into the "API Key" field.
     *   Select your "Preferred Language" from the dropdown menu.
+    *   Pick the position of the summerizer button.
     *   Click "Save Settings".

 You are now ready to use the extension!